codedcontainer/HTML-Generator/readme.md

 # HTML Generator #
-An application that is written with node.js that automates the process of creating html such as bootstrap accordions and tables.
+An application that is written with node.js and handlebars templates that automates the process of creating HTML.
+Uses HTML templates from Bootstrap (3 & 4) and generic templates.

 ## How To Run ##
 1. `npm install`